 Our Norwegian Escape Photo Tour of deck 16 would not be complete without the Garden Cafe.
 This buffet style restaurant encompasses the complete aft of this deck, serving food most hours of the day.

 Technically, there are no public facilities from Deck 15 down to Deck 8.
 All of these decks consist of staterooms.
 Our balcony room was located on deck 11, mid-ship cabin 11782.
-We wanted to include some pictures of the cabin for now, but be on the lookout for a full stateroom review coming soon.

 After passing a small hallway, you encounter the open 678 Ocean Place with its beautiful chandelier.
 It changes color throughout the day, making for a picturesque backdrop for photos.